 You will also learn about Dominica's history as you trek across the National Trail.
 The WNT passes through traditional Carib villages, ruins of 18th Century French settlements, the renovated Fort Shirley at The Cabrits, secret 'Maron' passages where runaway slaves escaped and many more interesting historical and natural sites.

 The WNT was opened in 2011 while work continued.
 The official Grand Opening Ceremony was held at the Pond Casse Reception Center on May 10th, 2013.
-Note that from May 10th, 2013 the Waitukubuli National Trail's management falls under Forestry Division and the entire trail has been designated an Eco-Tourist Site, requiring site passes to visit.
+Note that from May 10th, 2013 the Waitukubuli National Trail's management falls under Forestry Division and the entire trail has been designated an Eco-Tourist Site.

 The project is funded by the European Union, and implemented by the Government of the Commonwealth of Dominica in partnership with the Regional Council of Martinique.
 For more information, contact the Waitukubuli National Trail Project at firstname.lastname@example.org.